web3yoda/developer-cheatsheet/content/database-postgresql.md

 WHERE datname = current_database() AND pid <> pg_backend_pid();
 ```

+### Create User Db and grant privileges for Specific App

+CREATE USER orders_user WITH PASSWORD 'StrongP@ssw0rd!';

+GRANT CONNECT ON DATABASE orders_db TO orders_user;

+\c orders_db

+GRANT USAGE, CREATE ON SCHEMA public TO orders_user;

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO orders_user;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO orders_user;
+GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO orders_user;

+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON TABLES TO orders_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON SEQUENCES TO orders_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON FUNCTIONS TO orders_user;

 ### Tools
 - `ptop` and `pg_top`: `top` for PG.
 Available on the APT repository from `apt.postgresql.org`.